BoardGameGeek Community Rules

 Promoting goods or services in which you have a personal stake is not permitted

-- This includes any crowdfunding campaigns (e.g. kickstarter, indigogo), whether or not you created the campaign yourself.
+- This includes ALL crowdfunding campaigns (e.g. kickstarter, indigogo), whether you created it, backed it, or are just interested.

 - This includes giving incentives in return for users manipulating site stats - this can also result in the manipulated content being removed from the site.

 - Advertising a promotional contest held on another site falls under the same rules as holding an unofficial contest detailed above.